 3. They Cannot Afford To Fix Every Vulnerability

 A common roadblock for startups when it comes to application security is that it not feasible to address and fix each and every vulnerability, which makes them reluctant to test their solution.
 With the limited resources available, you have to accept the fact that security flaws are inevitable.
 This is even the case for large organizations with hundreds of employees.
 However, in such a scenario, it is extremely crucial to prioritize which vulnerabilities need to be addressed first.

 An effective practice in this regard is to ask yourself whether you can justify to your customers and stakeholders why you chose to address a concern over another one, should the threat become publicly known, a common practice for organizations like Adobe.
 A penetration test will allow you to categorize the vulnerabilities per risk level (For e.g. as Critical-High-Medium-Low) and help with your risk-management strategy.

 Penetration testing, thus allows you to identify your most important vulnerabilities, help you determine where you should allocate your resources, and protect your customers from exposure to these threats.

 Overcome These Security Testing Roadblocks

 Roadblocks like those mentioned above, while common, can be effectively addressed with some careful and strategic planning.
 SaaS organizations that can manage to do so always gain a sustainable advantage over their competitors.

-That is why we have developed solutions that help Startups identify and fix their vulnerabilities effectively.
+That is why we have put together a program that help Startups identify and fix their vulnerabilities effectively.
 Our Pentest for Startups program is specifically designed for SaaS startups and facilitates them to carry out security tests for their solutions at a reduced cost.